 The main shortcomings of bio- or wood-based building materials are related to the high variability of their engineering properties.
 The combined building products must also have an ability to function during a long time-span, e.g. be dimensionally stable under cyclic climate conditions, and satisfactory withstand mechanical abrasion, microbiological attack and UV radiation.
 Fire safety is also of great importance.
 In addition, they also often have to be aesthetically attractive.

-Research and built up of competence are needed regarding the understanding of biobased building materials composition, microstructure and properties, and the link to their function and service life in different applications.
-One of the main challenges concerns the susceptibility for moisture sorption and biological degradation, i.e. the building materials must not be bio-degradable during their service life.
-After this, however, they should be suitable, either for recycling, for example by decomposition to new material building blocks, or for energy recovery.
-Efficient manufacturing processes must also be developed to meet the tough competition in the building materials sector.
+Research, teaching and competence development are needed on the composition, microstructure and properties of bio-based building materials in relation to their function and lifespan in various construction applications.
+One of the biggest challenges is their sensitivity to moisture sorption and biodegradation, i.e. the building materials must not be biodegradable during their in-service life.
+After this, however, the material system used in buildings and infrastructure should have been designed primarily for purposeful reuse, i.e. a transition or cascading to other uses or products, otherwise they should be recycled, for example by breaking down into new material building blocks, or as a final option, used for energy recovery.
+Efficient manufacturing processes must also be developed to meet the very tough competition in the building materials sector

 Material refining and modification concepts based on e.g. combined thermal-hydro-mechanical treatments are possible means to ascertain a more predictable behavior of wood- or biobased materials.
 The micrograph below shows the typical complex micromorphology of a WPC, where the wood component has undergone a quite severe thermal-mechanical treatment.